scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

+# JSON dApp Environment (JDE)
-# Tx Builder
+(aka Tx Builder)

 #### What is it?

-- A tool for developing the offchain part of an Ergo dApp
+- JDE tool for developing the offchain part of an Ergo dApp
 - Enables one to create a transaction by specifying a **script** in Json.
 - Built on top of Kiosk with an example implementation in [KioskWallet](../wallet/KioskWallet.scala#L95-L138).
 - Can be used for many existing dApps, such as *Oracle-pools*, *Timestamping* and *Auctions*.

 #### How does it work?

-- Tx Builder allows us to define the input and data inputs of a transaction, along with some auxiliary boxes that are neither inputs nor data-inputs.
+- JDE allows us to define the input and data inputs of a transaction, along with some auxiliary boxes that are neither inputs nor data-inputs.
 Auxiliary boxes are used only during computation.
 - Each such box is defined using a **box definition**.
 A box definition is a sequence of **instructions** to filter boxes.
 Currently, we can filter using tokens, registers and nanoErgs.
 - Currently, boxes can be searched either by address or by box-id.
 With box-id, there can be at most one box, so we can unambiguously define a box.
   However, when matching with address, there can be multiple boxes.
 These are handled as follows: